enricopesce/oracle-kubernetes-engine-deploy/README.md

 ## Destroy the stack

-The stack deletion is:

-Delete the possible application load balancer (via OCI Console ) or clean the Kubernetes services (Using kubectl) before destroying the stack.
+Before destroying the Pulumi stack, delete the possible resources created by OKE, such as application load balancer (via OCI Console ) or clean the Kubernetes services (Using kubectl)

 ``` bash
 pulumi destroy